MohamedHNoor/MohamedHNoor/README.md

 # 💫 About Me:

-I am a passionate and dedicated Full Stack Developer with Ruby on Rails, JavaScript, React, and Redux expertise.
-My strong foundation in crafting intuitive web applications enables me to thrive in innovative and collaborative environments.
-I constantly seek opportunities to expand my skills and take on innovative projects to push these technologies' boundaries.
+I am a highly motivated and dedicated Full Stack Developer with expertise in Ruby on Rails, JavaScript, React, and Redux.
+I possess a strong foundation in creating user-friendly web applications and thrive in collaborative and innovative environments.
+I am always seeking opportunities to enhance my skills and take on challenging projects that push the boundaries of these technologies.

 - 🔭 I’m currently working on: **E-commerce store project**